vasilii-kovalev/issue-tracker/server/README.md

 1. [Install Bun](https://bun.sh/docs/installation)
 2. Run `bun install` command in the application to install dependencies
+3. Run `prisma:generate` script
-3. Run `prisma:update` script
+4. Run `prisma:update` script
-4. Run `prisma:seed` script (if you need to create the mock data for the first time or replace the existing data)
+5. Run `prisma:seed` script (if you need to create the mock data for the first time or replace the existing data)

 ## Starting the server